kata-ai/wikiner/README.md

     3. Future work mention → Word sense disambiguation to reduce reversed labeling between person and place names that frequently occurs.
         1. For example as multi-task learning between Cross-lingual Word Sense and NER to reduce ambiguity by related task regularization.
 (Possible future work todo)
     4. Improving method to detect the candidates of the named entity.
 [Future work mention]
-7. External data/tools used in the experiment:
+7. External data/tools used in the experiment that not in this repository:
     1. [Wikipedia extraction tool](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) — [github](https://github.com/attardi/wikiextractor)
     2. [Download linked wikipedia](https://github.com/JonathanRaiman/pywikilinks)
     3. [Annotated Wikipedia Extractors](https://github.com/jodaiber/Annotated-WikiExtractor)